 Vadim will meet you again and transfer you to the airport.
 If there is time, the bus can also take the group to a nearby store for souvenir shopping.
 Vadim will get everyone the departure paperwork at this time, which you will need to present along with your passport and visa at immigrations when departing Russia.

-Kamchatka Exploratory Expeditions are the most rustic, adventurous trips on the peninsula... maybe the world.
+This Kamchatka Exploratory Expedition is the most comfortable, adventurous trip on the peninsula.

-Exploratory Expeditions are based around a schedule of floating and fishing each day and establishing a new tent camp each evening.
+Exploratory Expeditions are based around a schedule of Jet boating to locations on either the Khetik or Uzhich rivers, wade fishing each day and returning back to the lodge each evening.

 • 7:00 AM - Coffee & Tea

 • 7:00 PM - Back to lodge for dinner